Succession Planning, Avoiding the Risks – A White Paper

 Once identified, these candidates should be provided with a clear plan for training and development to prepare them for their future roles.
 This proactive approach ensures a continuous leadership pipeline and minimizes the time needed to prepare internal staff, making the organization more agile and responsive to leadership changes.

 It is common for an organization to have high-potential employees who need to be developed.
 Ensuring internal candidates are developing starts with understanding the leadership needs and expectations identified in number one above.
-This will help organizations tailor a leadership development roadmap for these high-potential employees.
+A development plan will help organizations tailor a leadership development roadmap for these high-potential employees.

 Failure to identify the fitting successor: